The Navy Cross is the second-highest decoration awarded for valor in combat. These heroes saved numerous lives without regard to their own safety.

 A second ship, the USS Lenah H. Sutcliffe Higbee, was recently named for her.
 It is scheduled to enter the fleet in 2024.

-While his unit was pinned down by heavy machine-gun fire during the WWI Battle of Belleau Wood, Marine Corps Lt.
-George Yarborough dashed from one shell hole to another assisting his men until he was wounded by an exploding shell.
+While his unit was pinned down by heavy machine-gun fire during the Battle of Belleau Wood in World War I, Marine Corps Lt.
+George Yarborough dashed from one shell hole to another, assisting his men until he was wounded by an exploding shell.

 Severely injured, he refused aid until other wounded men in his unit received medical attention.
 He saved many lives that day, finally succumbing to severe gunshot wounds.